ironclock/Interactive-Lab-Hub/Lab 1/README.md

 Device 3: https://drive.google.com/file/d/17V8TnNVHrqO6JiQrg880nWhypTot08kd/view?usp=sharing

 \*\***Please indicate anyone you collaborated with on this Lab.**\*\* <br>
 The group as a whole did a great job collaborating on work and providing feedback in order to iterate through the design process smoothly.
+The entire team met over Zoom for a 2 hour meeting and made wonderful progress.
-Thank you to our great film creators - Jon, Adriana, and Shai!
+Thank you to our great film creators - Jon, Ariana, and Shai!
-Thank you Rachel for drawing the prototypes and Amando for making sure everything is inplace.
+Thank you Rachel for drawing the prototypes and Amando for making sure everything is in place.

-Thank you OpenAI for creating Dall-E which we used to create the storyboard (+Jon's Photoshop skills)
+Thank you OpenAI for creating Dall-E which we used to create the storyboard (+ Jon's Photoshop skills)

 # Staging Interaction, Part 2